Need advice? Call Now, Schedule a Meeting or Contact Us

 The project scope statement is a document that provides everyone involved with a clear understanding of the importance of a project.
 It mainly documents all the essential project information.
 It explains the project's boundaries, marks each team member's responsibilities, and sets up procedures for how completed work will be verified and approved.

-Scope statement is the more detailed document that statement of work (SOW).
-The function of scope statement is to help the project team remain focused on the task by providing them with guidelines for making decisions about change requests during the project.
-And that's the importance of having an effective project scope from the beginning.
+Project scope statement is the more detailed document that statement of work (SOW).
+The function of project scope statement is to help the project team remain focused on the task by providing them with guidelines for making decisions about change requests during the project.
+And that's the importance of having an effective the scope of project management from the beginning.
 While documenting it, everything needs to be as specific as possible in order to avoid scope creep.

 What is Scope Creep?